Pompeo tweet indicates US ambassador to China is leaving

 Chinese foreign ministry spokesperson Zhao Lijian responded that Branstad's article was “full of loopholes, seriously inconsistent with facts and wantonly attacks and smears China.”

 The U.S. Embassy had contacted the People's Daily on Aug.
-26 about the piece, asking that it be printed in full without any edits by Sept.
-4.
+26 about the piece, asking that it be printed in full without any edits before Sept.
+4, the People's Daily said in a statement posted online.

+Branstad, who arrived in Beijing in June 2017, is a native of Iowa and was governor of the major farming state for 22 years over two spans, from 1983 to 1999 and 2011 to 2017.

+Early in his first term, he met Xi Jinping, now China's leader, when Xi visited Iowa as a county-level Communist Party official on a 1985 trade trip.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.